U.S. Sports Betting — Where You Can Legally Sports Bet

 Nebraska: Sports betting is not yet legal in Nebraska, but the state has taken notice due to both Iowa and Colorado being open for business.

 Nevada: Sports betting is legal in Nevada, and it’s been that way for what has seemed like forever.
 As the gambling capital of the world, NV has been iconic in the world of legal sports betting, most prominently in Las Vegas.
-Mobile and retail sports betting is legally available.
+Mobile and retail sports betting are legally available.

 New Hampshire: Mobile sports betting is legal in New Hampshire.
 Gov. Chris Sununu signed a bill into law in July 2019 and mobile sports betting went live on December 30.
 DraftKings secured a contract to be the Granite State’s exclusive operator in exchange for 51% of gross gaming revenue to go to the state.
 Retail sports betting locations are permitted and are likely to be opened by DraftKings soon.